guillaumevincent/smartconfigparser/README.md

 [![Build Status](https://travis-ci.org/guillaumevincent/smartconfigparser.svg)](https://travis-ci.org/guillaumevincent/smartconfigparser)

-# SmartConfigParser
+# smartconfigparser

 version 0.1.1

-SmartConfigParser add missing default value in ConfigParser module.
+smartconfigparser is a python module.
+It add missing default value in ConfigParser module.
 It use RawConfigParser module from ConfigParser.

+Work with python 2.7 and python 3.4 and 3.5

 ```python
 from smartconfigparser import Config